 If the umbilical cord is wrapped around the neck, the baby can suffer a “fear of suffocation”.
-This specific type of conflict involves the goblet cells of the bronchia.
+This specific type of conflict involves the goblet cells of the bronchi.
 In embryology, goblet cells are considered residual intestinal cells.
 During growth and development of the respiratory system, the (endodermal) lung alveoli cells, created to process oxygen, form from the endodermal cells of the intestinal mucosa.
-The function of the goblet cells is to produce fluid in the bronchia, equivalent to the production of digestive juices in the intestines.
+The function of the goblet cells is to produce fluid in the bronchi, equivalent to the production of digestive juices in the intestines.
 Just as the intestinal cells proliferate with a biological conflict related to a “food morsel”, the goblet islet cells immediately increase in number in response to the shock of not getting enough air.
-The biological purpose of the additional goblet cells is to increase the fluid production in the bronchia so that the “air morsel” can be more quickly “digested”.
+The biological purpose of the additional goblet cells is to increase the fluid production in the bronchi so that the “air morsel” can be more quickly “digested”.
 During the healing phase, the goblet cells are broken down with the help of TB bacteria.
-However, if the healing process is continuously interrupted by conflict relapses, this causes mucoviscidosis in the bronchia or so-called cystic fibrosis.
+However, if the healing process is continuously interrupted by conflict relapses, this causes mucoviscidosis in the bronchi or so-called cystic fibrosis.
 The same can occur when the umbilical cord is cut too early, because the lungs of the newborn need a certain amount of time to get used to independent breathing.

 A common conflict triggered during a difficult delivery or by the way the newborn is handled, is a territorial anger conflict, involving the bile ducts of the liver with hepatitis in the healing phase.